Investigative Framework

 Understanding baseline load means shifting from asking "what triggered this attack?" to asking "what was already elevated before the attack began?"

-Learn more about baseline testing and what it reveals →
+Learn more about baseline testing →

 Many migraine treatments target a single mechanism - serotonin pathways, CGRP signaling, or general inflammation.
 When that mechanism is the dominant driver, symptoms improve.
 When it isn't, or when a different layer becomes dominant over time, the treatment may seem to stop working.